ErgastiAlex/MARS/README.md

-# MARS: Paying more attention to visual attributes for text-based person search
+# MARS: Paying more attention to visual attributes for text-based person search (ACM TOMM)

 This is the official PyTorch implementation of the paper [MARS: Paying more attention to visual attributes for text-based person search]().
 This repository supports training and evaluation on three text-based person search benchmarks: CUHK-PEDES, ICFG-PEDES and RSTPReid.